twhite96/twhite96/README.md

 <p align="center">$ whoami <img width="10" height="16" src="assets/cursor.gif" />
 </p>

 Hi!
-I'm tiff a lifelong lover of all things that creep in the shadows.
+I'm a lifelong lover of all things that creep in the shadows.
 I was a frontend developer in another life and while I was able to make good money and do challenging work, it wasn't my jam.
 So I've pivoted to cybersecurity.

 [![Open blog](https://img.shields.io/badge/Open-blog-563D7C?style=for-the-badge&logo=web&logoColor=white)](https://0x8c.org)